Category: Queen Anne

 Decorative brackets on the M.A.
 Hale Residence

 Porch pediment and ornamentation on the M.A.
-Hale House
+Hale Residence

 Bay window on the M.A.
 Hale Residence